US investigates Tesla for steering wheels that can fall off

 When the owner wrote that he had lost faith in Tesla and asked for a refund, the service center removed the charge and wrote that Tesla doesn’t have a return policy, but he could reach out to the sales and delivery team.

 The man was later given the option of keeping the car or getting it replaced with a new one, according to his post on Twitter.
+He posted that Tesla did replace his car.

+The investigation adds to a long string of problems that Tesla is having with the U.S. road safety agency.
+In the past three years it has opened investigations of Tesla’s “Autopilot” driver-assist system crashing into parked emergency vehicles, and problems with suspensions.
+At least 14 Teslas have crashed into emergency vehicles while using the Autopilot system.

+The agency also is investigating complaints that Teslas can brake suddenly for no reason.